Class 10 Exam > Class 10 Notes > Mathematics (Maths) Class 10 > CBSE Previous Year Questions: Real Numbers

 ⇒ k = 1650

 Q5: Teaching Mathematics through activities is a powerful approach that enhances students' understanding and engagement.
 Keeping this in mind, Ms. Mukta planned a prime number game for class 5 students.
-She announces the number 2 in her class and asked the first student to multiply it by a prime number and then pass it to second student.
-Second student also multiplied it by a prime number and passed it to third student.
-In this way by multiplying to a prime number, the last student got 173250.
+She announced the number 2 in her class and asked the first student to multiply it by a prime number and then pass it to the second student.
+The second student also multiplied it by a prime number and passed it to the third student.
+In this way by multiplying by a prime number, the last student got 173250.

-Now, Mukta asked some questions as given below to the students: (2024)
+Now, Mukta asked some questions as given below to the students: (CBSE 2024)

 (A) What is the least prime number used by students?